 Open fields, mountain views, a 100-year-old barn, orchards, forests - honestly what is NOT to love about Tin Roof Barn weddings?!
 This Columbia River Gorge wedding venue has it all, and I love documenting weddings here!

 Tin Roof Barn includes a TON of decor (tables, chairs, furniture, and more) so they didn’t have to worry about many other rentals!
 The venue has such a fun, cozy, and eclectic vibe.
-I love the way that Marisa and Alex made it their own!
+I love the way that every couples makes it their own!